 The talk covers a brief overview of the Baltimore Album Quilts of the mid 19th century and how the style has influenced my own work.
 The presentation is illustrated with many examples of my quilts – not slides – real quilts!
-Fee: (2014) £140 plus travelling expenses.
-Overnight accommodation may be required if venue is more than 70 miles from home.
+Fee: £160 plus travelling expenses.
+Overnight accommodation may be required if venue is more than 60 miles from my home in Suffolk.
 The talk may be combined with a workshop on the following day.

 Needle turned Hand Appliqué

 I am happy to discuss ideas with organizers to plan a one or two day workshop.
-Good choices for a first workshop are Hydrangeas, Courtyard Birds, Sunflowers and Cherry Wreath.
+Good choices for a first workshop are Hydrangeas and Cherry Wreath.
 These designs are suitable for beginners but all my workshops include lots of tips and techniques for needle turned applique so even those who have some experience will find plenty of new ideas.
 Perfect your technique and don’t be afraid of Hand Applique!

 One day (6 hour) Workshops